maheshsabnis/blazeclan_exp/es6/readme.md

         - Run the Output file in Node.js server
                 - node [File-Name].js
         - Refer the file using scrip0t reference in browser

+# ES 6 Assignments

+# Date: 26-08-2021
+1. CReate a HTML Page that will show following UI Elements (Today)
+    - Date and Time Picker for 'From Date'
+    - Date and Time Picker for 'To Date'
+    - Button
+2. When end-use select Date and Time for From Date and To Date and once tyhe button is clicked, calculate the Difference of Dates  (Today)
+    - Years:Months:Days:Hours:Minutes:Seconds
+3. Use the following validations (Today)
+    - From Date must be Less than To Date
+4. Create an Array of Products, and Perform following oeprations on it
+    - Show all Products Group by Categories and Manufacturers (Separate Groups)
+    - Search all products by descriptions values
+        - e.g. if Laptop and Mobile both have 8 GB RAM, if Serach string is 8GB Ram then show all LAptops and MObiles with 8 GTB RAM